Historical & Mythological Short Fiction

 Congratulations, Jenyth Evans, for winning second prize with "Myrrhine"!

-Available in other languages: French, Spanish, Italian
+Available in other languages: French, Spanish, Italian, Portuguese

 Myrrhine